London Maymester: The British Strategic Tradition and Its Influence on the United States

 The class will encourage students to "think like historians" - to weigh competing arguments, assess primary material, develop arguments of their own, and explain the significance of those arguments with the broader flow of time.
 To highlight the importance of working with primary sources, one paper assignment will require students to work with original documentation at an archive such as the National Archives of the United Kingdom.

 Click here to download a draft program itinerary.
+The program dates are May 24-June 19, 2015.

 Students will receive credit for HIST 365G: British Strategic Studies from the Department of History upon successful completion of the course.
 The course has also been approved for the IRG Track II: International Security concentration.